thevasudevgupta/bigbird/README.md

 key_tokens = set()
 ```

-Nearby tokens are important obviously because in a sentence (sequence of words), the current word is highly dependent on neighboring future & past tokens.
-This intuitoin is the idea behind the concept of `sliding attention`.
+Nearby tokens are important because in a sentence (sequence of words), the current word is highly dependent on neighboring future & past tokens.
+This intuition is the idea behind the concept of `sliding attention`.

 ```python
 # Let's update `set` with nearby tokens